 Classic Red Velvet cake transformed into donuts / doughnuts with a sweet and slightly tangy cream cheese glaze

-They are also pretty easy to whip up since you don’t need your mixer.
+They make a fun and festive treat and are also pretty easy to whip up since you don’t need your mixer.

-Instead of melted butter, I used melted coconut oil, non-fat plain Greek yogurt, low-fat buttermilk and a touch of olive oil to ensure that these donuts were moist and fluffy.
+I used melted coconut oil, non-fat plain Greek yogurt, and low-fat buttermilk to ensure that these donuts were moist and fluffy.

 These donuts were a huge hit at the party and the birthday girl has already requested I make them again instead of cupcakes from now on.